tlevine/ny-history-regents/readme.md

 > 3) advance the growth of big business
 > 4) promote the general welfare of the American public

-Maybe a hint is that "resources" is used in the table of legislative acts.
+Maybe a hint is that "resources" and "conditions" are used in the table of legislative acts.
 I've generally seen that vocabularity is rarely repeated within an entire test, so repeating vocabulary might be an attempt to trick students.